 In 2017, the credit bureau Equifax announced that hackers had breached its system, unleashing the personal information of 147 million people.
 As a result, the company has settled a class action suit for $425 million to aid those impacted.
 The damages included identity theft, fraud, financial losses, and the expenses to clean it up.
 Whether the threat is identity theft, fraud, national security, safety, or some combination, data is at the center of it all and must be protected.
 While the Equifax hack was executed through a security flaw in a software tool, it’s a cautionary tale about why you need to protect data in your electronic systems.
-Vulnerabilities exist not only in software but hardware, too.
+Vulnerabilities exist not only in software but in hardware, too.

 The reality is that as systems become more complex, hardware can be a point of entry for those with nefarious intent.
 Multi-chip designs are gaining traction, and the attack surface is increasing.